 All you need to do is take your total benefit (calculated by subtracting your costs from your ultimate gains) and divide it by your total costs.
 This gives you a simple metric that makes your benefits easy to understand, and thereby enables you to make comparisons much more easily.

 You should also keep a few other qualifications in mind as you plan your next IT investments.

-Symmetric Engineering Group can help you decide what your best moves are concerning your information technology.
+Symmetric IT Group can help you decide what your best moves are concerning your information technology.
 Reach out to us at (813) 749-0895 to learn more.